-When comparing GDevApp vs GameMaker Studio 2, the Slant community recommends GameMaker Studio 2 for most people.
+When comparing GDevApp vs GameMaker Studio 2, the Slant community recommends GDevApp for most people.
 In the question“What are the best 2D game engines?”
-GameMaker Studio 2 is ranked 72nd while GDevApp is ranked 78th.
+GDevApp is ranked 78th while GameMaker Studio 2 is ranked 86th.
+The most important reason people chose GDevApp is:

 Ranked in these QuestionsQuestion Ranking

 Prebuilt behaviors can be added to objects.
 This is a very efficient way to add a physics engine or make a platformer game.

 Lots of behaviors are included, from the most advanced (Physics, platformer, top-down movement) to really simple ones (like the behavior to destroy objects when outside the screen or the one to drag objects with mouse or touch).